f-droid/fdroid-website/_posts/2018-09-04-second-security-audit-results.md

 ### Experimental drozer integration

-As part of the Bazaar2 funding, an experimental feature for integrating Drozer into the fdroid release project was built.
+As part of the Bazaar 2 funding, an experimental feature for integrating Drozer into the fdroid release project was built.
 This feature is still alpha and is not deployed on any production setup.
 These issues are real issues, but there are no plans to fix them